ofiwg/libfabric/man/fi_getinfo.3.md

 requirements, then check the returned capabilities to enable additional optimizations.

+*FI_ATOMIC*
+: Specifies that the endpoint supports some set of atomic operations.
+  Endpoints supporting this capability support operations defined by struct fi_ops_atomic.
+In the absence of any relevant flags, FI_ATOMIC implies the ability to initiate and be the target of remote atomic reads and writes.
+Applications can use the FI_READ, FI_WRITE, FI_REMOTE_READ, and FI_REMOTE_WRITE flags to restrict the types of atomic operations supported by an endpoint.

+*FI_DIRECTED_RECV*
+: Requests that the communication endpoint use the source address of an incoming message when matching it with a receive buffer.
+If this capability is not set, then the src_addr parameter for msg and tagged receive operations is ignored.

+*FI_FENCE*
+: Indicates that the endpoint support the FI_FENCE flag on data transfer operations.
+Support requires tracking that all previous transmit requests to a specified remote endpoint complete prior to initiating the fenced operation.
+Fenced operations are often used to enforce ordering between operations that are not otherwise guaranteed by the underlying provider or protocol.

+*FI_HMEM*
+: Specifies that the endpoint should support transfers to and from device memory.

+*FI_LOCAL_COMM*
+: Indicates that the endpoint support host local communication.
+This flag may be used in conjunction with FI_REMOTE_COMM to indicate that local and remote communication are required.
+If neither FI_LOCAL_COMM or FI_REMOTE_COMM are specified, then the provider will indicate support for the configuration that minimally affects performance.
+  Providers that set FI_LOCAL_COMM but not FI_REMOTE_COMM, for example a shared memory provider, may only be used to communication between processes on the same system.

 *FI_MSG*
 : Specifies that an endpoint should support sending and receiving messages or datagrams.
 Message capabilities imply support for send